otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 compromised within one month, an attacker is able to read and tamper with the last message sent.

+Due to the usage of the Double Ratchet Algorithm in the protocol, a correct way for initializing it after the non-interactive DAKE must be taken into consideration.
+To preserve the security proofs of the DAKE [\[1\]](#references), initial ephemeral keys (that are not used for the Ring Signature or the derivation of the first Mixed Shared Secret) are used.
+These keys are attached to the second non-interactive DAKE message (the Non-Interactive-Auth message).
+These ratcheting ephemeral public keys should be included in the "Phi" value.

 #### Message formats

 Prekey messages have the format: